 Dungey has 3 TD passes, Syracuse stuns No. 2 Clemson 27-24 (Oct 13, 2017)

+”This is truly one of the moments that you coach for.
+This is really special,” said Syracuse coach Dino Babers, in his second year with the Orange. ”This is big.”

 The Tigers took a big blow when quarterback Kelly Bryant suffered a concussion in the final minute of the first half.
 He was knocked down hard by defensive tackle Chris Slayton and lay on the turf for a couple of minutes before being helped to the locker room.
-Slowed after spraining his left ankle last week in the Tigers’ victory over Wake Forest, Bryant passed for 116 yards and ran for minus-8 yards.
+Slowed after spraining his left ankle last week against Wake Forest, Bryant passed for 116 yards and ran for minus-8 yards.

+”They came ready to play,” Clemson defensive end Clelin Ferrell said. ”They came out, they saw blood, they saw they had a definite chance to win the game and we just didn’t capitalize on the opportunities we had to make a comeback.”

 The Tigers tried a trick play with time winding down, but Will Spiers threw an incompletion on a fake punt.

-The Orange responded quickly as the Carrier Dome crowd rocked the building with raucous cheers of `Let’s Go Orange!’
-Dungey raced 45 yards down the left side and hit Ishmael on the next play for a 30-yard scoring pass.

-Not to be outdone, the Tigers scored in 56 seconds on Travis Etienne’s 52-yard run to tie it at 24.
+”Quick show of hands.
+Who thought we were going to win tonight?”
+Dungey asked in the postgame interviews. ”That’s exactly what we’ve been saying.
+It’s just us.
+Nobody believes in us except us.”

 The Orange defense took a page out of Clemson’s playbook.
 The Tigers were among just three teams in the nation averaging at least 230 yards rushing and 230 yards passing (Ohio State and Oregon are the others).
-The Tigers managed just 39 yards rushing in the first half and 113 total.
+The Tigers managed just 39 yards rushing in the first half and 113 total and finished with 204 passing.

-The Tigers scored in just 67 seconds on their first possession, with Tavien Feaster capping a three-play drive with a 37-yard run untouched up the middle of the Orange defense.
-But the Orange defense arose to the occasion from that point on.
+The Tigers had their moments, though.
+Tavien Feaster capped a three-play drive with a 37-yard run untouched up the middle of the Orange defense to tie it at 7, Tanner Muse scooped up a fumble and raced 63 yards for a TD to tie it at 14-all midway through the second, and Travis Etienne scored on a 52-yard run in the third.

-In Clemson’s first six games, no team had scored more than seven points against the Tigers through three periods.
-Opponents were averaging 4.3 points, 9.7 first downs, 71 yards rushing, 105 passing yards and 176 yards in total offense through three quarters.
-Syracuse had eight first downs and 152 yards in the first quarter alone, 100 through the air and outgained the Tigers 270-155 in the first half.

-The Clemson defense finally asserted itself midway through the second quarter, forcing a fumble by Strickland that Tanner Muse scooped up and raced 63 yards untouched down the right side to tie it at 14-14.
+Subtract those two long runs and the rest of the night the Tigers gained 24 yards on 23 carries.

 THE TAKEAWAY

 Clemson: If the Tigers hope to keep in the hunt for the playoffs, either Cooper or freshman Hunter Johnson will have to assume the load at quarterback if Bryant has to sit.
 Clemson also needs to find some consistency in the kicking game.
-Alex Spence missed a 35-yard field goal in the first quarter, and badly, as his line drive kick was way wide left.
-Spence made a 30-yard field goal to tie the game midway through the third quarter but missed again in the final minute of the period from 38.
-He is 2 of 6 since taking over for injured Greg Huegel.
+Alex Spence missed a 35-yard field goal in the first quarter and a 38-yarder in the third and is 2 of 6 since taking over for injured Greg Huegel.

 Syracuse: The Orange once again proved that they can play with the big boys.
 Syracuse upset No. 17 Virginia Tech last October.
 Dungey needs to stay healthy, though.
 He had to sit out a play in the second quarter after a hard hit near the goal line and the Orange had to settle for a 22-yard field goal by Murphy.